ibexa/documentation-developer/docs/guide/clustering.md

 - Using [Solr](search.md#solr-bundle) for better search and better search performance
 - Using a CDN for improved performance and faster ping time worldwide
 - Using Active/Passive Database for failover
-- In general: Make sure to use later versions of PHP and MySQL/MariaDB within [what is supported](../getting_started/requirements_and_system_configuration.md) for your eZ Platform version to get more performance out of each server.
+- In general: Make sure to use later versions of PHP and MySQL/MariaDB within [what is supported](../getting_started/requirements_and_system_configuration.md) for your eZ Platform version to get more performance out of each server, however numbers might vary so make sure to test this when upgrading.

 ![](img/server_setup.png)